Many giants like Facebook, Google, Github, Netflix, Amazon, and Twitter have their own REST(ful) APIs that you can access to get or even write data.

 You’ve already written your REST API and it has been very successful and many people have used it and are happy with it.
 But you have that juicy new functionality that breaks other parts of the system.
 The breaking change.

 Never fear, there is a solution for that!

-Before you start making your API, you can version your API by prefixing the endpoints by the API version:
+Before we start making your API, we can version it by prefixing the endpoints with the API version:

-This way you can always increment your API version number (eg. v2, v3…) whenever there are breaking changes in your API.
+This way we can always increment our API version number (eg. v2, v3…) whenever there are breaking changes in our API.
 This also signals the users something drastic has changed and they should be careful when using the new version.

 This one is the no-brainer.
 You could be the best API designer in the world, but without documentation, your API is as good as dead.

 Proper documentation is essential for every software product and web service alike.

 We can help the user by being consistent and using clear and descriptive syntax, sure.
 But there is no real replacement for the good ol’ documentation pages.